 Potatoes can be a trouble-free crop if you follow a few simple practices, though they’re not immune to typical garden problems.
 Here are some you might face.

 - Insect Pests: To protect growing plants from foliage-munching Colorado potato beetles and flea beetles, cover the plants with a layer of floating row cover.
 These two pests can affect yields by reducing the amount of photosynthesis taking place in the leaves.
 It’s important to control them, if possible.

-- Potato Scab: Scars, scabs, lesions, craters and thickened spots on potato skins can be a sign of potato scab, a devastating disease that leaves potatoes looking less-than-desirable.
+- Potato Scab: Scars, scabs, lesions, craters and thickened spots on potato skins can be a sign of potato scab, a devastating disease that leaves potatoes looking less than desirable.
 Alkaline soils can encourage scab, so if this disease becomes a problem, aim for a new target pH of 5.0 to 5.2.
-To reduce your chances of a scab infection, plant only scab-resistant potato varieties, avoid using manure to amend your potato patch, don’t over-irrigate, and rotate your crops.
+To reduce your chances of a scab infection, plant only scab-resistant potato varieties, avoid using manure to amend your potato patch, don’t over-irrigate and rotate your crops.

-- Wireworms: If you notice small holes in your dug potatoes, wireworms may be the culprit.
+- Wireworms: If you notice small holes in your dug potatoes, wireworms might be the culprit.
 The soil-dwelling larvae of several different species of click beetles, wireworms tunnel into the tubers, creating shallow holes that extend into the potatoes only by about 1/2 inch.
 The holes are easily removed when the potatoes are peeled, but their presence can limit their storage life.
 Beneficial nematodes can be applied to the soil in the spring to help eliminate wireworms.
 Fall tillage also exposes wireworms to predators and freezing temperatures.

 Saving Small Potatoes For Spring Planting